ku-dml/mol-infer/README.md

 ## Acknowledgement

-This project is partially supported by JSPS Grant (KAKENHI) 18H04113.
+This project is partially supported by JSPS Grant (KAKENHI) 18H04113 and 22H00532.